 Type 1 diabetes

-People with type 1 diabetes will need to take insulin to replace the insulin their pancreas does not make.
+People with type 1 diabetes need to take insulin to replace the insulin their pancreas does not make.

 They may use a needle and syringe or an insulin pen to administer insulin.
-Some people may use an insulin pump, which is a wearable device that delivers insulin through a needle that sits under the skin.
+Some people may use an insulin pump, a wearable device that delivers insulin through a needle that sits under the skin.

 There are several